 On October 6, 2009, the undersigned conducted a telephone conference with the parties.
-During the conference, the undersigned denied Respondent's pending motion and advised that a subsequent notice would schedule the hearing as agreed by the parties.
+During the conference, the undersigned denied Respondent's pending motion and, among other things, advised that a subsequent notice would schedule the hearing as agreed by the parties.